ITI/memorizer/Documentation/memorizer/memorizer_guide.rst

 Now that we have a kernel, we need to run it in a VM for automated tests.
-This is so we don’t have to allocate a machine specifically for testing Memorizer and worry about the networking of that machine and what is allowed to connect to it and whether it’s physically plugged in.
+This is so we don’t have to allocate a machine specifically for testing Memorizer and worry about the networking of that machine and what is allowed to connect to it and whether it is physically plugged in.

 QEMU needs 3 things to run: A kernel, an initrd, and an OS image.
 We already have a kernel from step 1.
 I bashed my head against a brick wall